flast101/HTB-writeups/servmon/README.md

 Conclusion:
 - Passwords were not uploaded yet and are on Nathan's Desktop, which path is probably something like **C:\Users\Nathan\Desktop**.
-- There are some secret files and there are not in SharePoint, and that means probably still on the machine accessible with Nathan's account.
+- There are some secret files and they are not in SharePoint, and that means probably still on the machine accessible with Nathan's account.
 - Public access to an application called **"NVMS"** is still available.
 - There is another appliocation called **"NSClient"**.